 The General Data Protection Regulation (GDPR) will come into effect on May 25th 2018, changing the way that businesses and public sector organisations are able to handle the data of individuals.

-It is your responsibility to ensure that your business is compliant before GDPR comes into effect.
+It is your responsibility to ensure that your business is ready for GDPR before the new legislation comes into effect.

 What is GDPR?